View Tutoring and Course Resource by Course or scroll down for descriptions of each resource, including additional resources not mentioned by course.

 Tutoring and Resources by Course

-See your Carmen page for Zoom links and any updates.
+See your Carmen page for Zoom links and hours.

 Types of Tutoring and Course Resources

 Drop-in tutoring is often used when students need help on some of their homework problems.
 Our tutor rooms are a great place to work on math homework or study for exams.
 Students often use the space like a library with the added benefit of a tutor or peers nearby.
 Our tutors focus not only on helping you solve the problem at hand, but also work with you to build your understanding and knowledge to prepare you for exams.

 Appointments are for when you need more assistance than you're able to receive in drop-in tutoring or office hours.
 For example, students who find they regularly need help on more than half the homework problems.

 These workshops will summarize and synthesize some of the most difficult or most important concepts in your course.
 These workshops are highly interactive experiences.
 You will be asked to solve problems before seeing the solutions.
 As you go through the lesson, keep a look out for buttons which will lead you to more information.
 You can go through the whole workshop or jump straight to the part you are having difficulty with.

 You will get the most out of this workshop if you actively engage with the materials.
 A workshop handout is available for you to take notes.
 We strongly suggest working through the workshop with a group of friends from your class if possible.